Ali1702/simple-web-server/README.md

 ## Simulating Input

-To test various input cases, there is a simple client scrypt.
+To test various input cases, there is a simple client script.
 ## Usage and Testing

 1. Clone this repository and run the server.